 The sawMedtronicStealthlink component interfaces with the Stealthlink research interface.
 Of relevance to our project is the sawMedtronicStealthlink’s provided interface for tools.
 This provided interface contains read commands for finding the rotation and translation of the pre-defined tip as well as marker frame of those tools that are being tracked by the StealthStation.
 These tools must be defined in an xml file that is parsed during run-time.
 The positional information of the tip and marker frame of these tools is given in the StealthStation camera’s coordinate system.

 However, to be able to find the orientation of the tool, the hind information of the tool is also needed.
-Since this read command was not already available, the sawMedtronicStealthlink component was modified to also keep track of the hind of the tool as a new entry in its state table.
+Since this read command was not already available, the provided interface defined in the code from the sawMedtronicStealthlink library, mtsMedtronicStealthlink.cpp, was modified to also keep track of the hind of the tool as a new entry in its state table.
 A read command and its corresponding method were then created to get the information of the hind (if defined) of each tool in StealthStation camera coordinates.
 The hind of each tool in StealthStation camera coordinates is given by Ft∙Fhind.
 (See figure 10)

 3.2.3 sawKeyboard